bug-ops/vkteams-bot/crates/vkteams-bot/README.md

 ## Environment

-There are two ways to configure the bot:
+There are two ways to initialize the bot:

 ### Option 1: Using Environment Variables (Default)